tobipohan/Python_house-price-prediction-project/README.md

 run 'python install -r requirements.txt'

 ## Running the program
-Make sure that you already got data of other houses, that has their land and building area, distance from center of the city, and their prices.
+Make sure that you already got data on other houses, that have their land and building area, distance from the center of the city, and their prices.
 The more data it has the better.
-And put it in a csv file format.
+And put it in a CSV file format.
 I already got an example of data from DQLab here.

 Houses.csv